Malikwad

 Malikwad is a village which is located in the Belgaum district of Karnataka state, India.
 It is located on the banks of the Doodhganga River.
 The river acts as the border between Karnataka and Maharashtra.
 Due to the border separation, the people in the area are bilingual; many can speak as well as write both Kannada and Marathi languages.
 Facilities in the village include schools, a library, and public toilets.
-Agriculture is a mainstream source of income of the village.
-It is regarded as one of the highest sugarcane producing villages.
-Along with sugarcane, farmers also grow different kinds of fruits and vegetables such as tomatoes and bananas.
-Almost one member of every family in the area is in the Indian army, so people have called this village “Sainik Malikwad,” the word “sainik” meaning “soldier.”
+Agriculture is a major source of income, with the village being one of the top sugarcane producers.
+In addition to sugarcane, farmers grow various fruits and vegetables, such as tomatoes and bananas.
+Almost every family has at least one member serving in the Indian Army, earning the village the nickname “Sainik Malikwad,” with “sainik” meaning “soldier.”